-*Uses FIRM to determine if a property is within a SFHA.
+- Uses FIRM to determine if a property is within an SFHA.

-*Maintains repair information of structures located within the SFHA.
+- Maintains repair information on structures located within the SFHA.

 (A structure cannot receive more than 50% of repairs/improvements within 10 year period if not compliant with the current FEMA FIRM map)

 Maintain files of Current Elevation Certificates